SolarLune/tetra3d/readme.md

 - [x] -- A depth buffer and [depth testing](https://learnopengl.com/Advanced-OpenGL/Depth-testing) - This is now implemented by means of a depth texture and [Kage shader](https://ebiten.org/documents/shader.html#Shading_language_Kage), though the downside is that it requires rendering and compositing the scene into textures _twice_.
 Also, it doesn't work on triangles from the same object (as we can't render to the depth texture while reading it for existing depth).
 - [ ] -- A more advanced depth buffer - currently, the depth is written using vertex colors.
 - [x] -- Offscreen Rendering
+- [ ] -- Model Batching / Combination (Ebiten should batch render calls together automatically, at least partially, as long as we adhere to the [efficiency guidelines](https://ebiten.org/documents/performancetips.html#Make_similar_draw_function_calls_successive))
 - [x] Culling
 - [x] -- Backface culling
 - [x] -- Frustum culling